Canon SL1 vs Fujifilm X-Pro2

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel SL1 and Fujifilm X-Pro2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-Pro2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the SL1 does not offer wifi capability.
+In contrast, the SL1 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the SL1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the SL1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
+Both the SL1 and the X-Pro2 have been discontinued, but can regularly be found used on ebay.
+The SL1 was replaced by the Canon SL2, while the X-Pro2 was followed by the Fujifilm X-Pro3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon SL1 and the Fujifilm X-Pro2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.